Note Number: AG1039

 What is being done about bumblebees?

-In Victoria, the Department of Primary Industries (DPI) is preparing an Action Statement that describes the threat, and states what will be done to manage the threat.
+In Victoria, the Department of Environment, Land, Water and Planning is preparing an Action Statement that describes the threat, and states what will be done to manage the threat.
 Some actions, such as the preparation and implementation of prevention and early detection measures are already underway.

 Can I bring bumblebees to Victoria?

-Bumblebees cannot be imported to Australia from other countries.
-Contact the Australian Quarantine and Inspection Service (AQIS) for further information on importing animals to Australia.
+It is illegal to import Bumblebees to Australia from other countries.
+Contact the commonwealth Department of Agriculture, Water and Environment for further information on importing animals to Australia on 1800 900 090.

-Introducing the large earth bumblebee to Victoria from Tasmania may be a breach of the Livestock Disease Control Regulations 1995.
-Contact DPI's Animal Health Branch (ph: 03 5430 4509) for advice.
+Introducing the large earth bumblebee to Victoria from Tasmania is illegal under the Livestock Disease Control Act 1994 and Regulations 2017 and penalties apply.

 Where can I obtain further information about bumblebees?